devopness/devopness/README.md

 # Devopness - Official open-source repository

 ## About Devopness
-**`Devopness` aims to drastically change the way software developers manage applications and cloud infrastructure in a secure and performant fashion.**
+`Devopness` aims to drastically simplify the way we manage cloud applications and multi cloud infrastructure in a secure and productive way.

-By streamlining essential DevOps practices we're making first class software deployment and cloud infrastructure management tools accessible and affordable to every developer in the world.
+By streamlining essential DevOps practices we're making first class software deployment and cloud infrastructure management tools accessible and affordable to everyone in the world who is involved in software projects.

 ## 📚 <a id="docs"></a>Documentation